Proud to have strong links to the sea

 Flower growing blooms across Scilly.
 The islands grow narcissi, daffodils and scented pinks, to name a few, which are distributed and/or sold via mail order across the mainland.
 The vivid patchwork of yellow and white fields stirring into life from October onwards is a sight to behold.
 Some farmers have also diversified into harvesting herbs for essential oils as well as keeping small herds of free range beef and dairy cows.
 You may also spot a few sheep and pigs!

 All Scillonians have strong links with the sea and throughout the summer, local fishermen go hauling their catch and landing the finest shellfish, lobster, crawfish and crab.
 Other fish such as John Dory, megrim, and mackerel are also landed here delighting our island chefs who make the most of these delicious catches.
-You can buy fresh fish right on the quay on St. Mary's, at Tanglewood Kitchen, and outside many fishermen's cottages.
+You can buy fresh fish at Tanglewood Kitchen, The Farm Deli and the butchers.
 Or you can get involved: from on-shore fishing to organised boat fishing, take the opportunity to catch your own supper!